-Drug overdose deaths, largely fueled by the opioid fentanyl, hit an all-time high in 2021-over 107,600 Americans died.
+Drug overdose deaths, fueled by the opioid fentanyl, remained near an all-time high in 2022 with over 105,400 Americans dead.
 This is a substantial increase from the 92,500 deaths in 2020.
 Kentucky, unfortunately, has one of the highest drug overdose death rates in the country.
-Nearly 2,400 Kentuckians, about 53 individuals per 100,000 population, died from a drug overdose in 2021.
-As can be seen in the map below, Kentucky is among the states in the highest quartile nationally.
-There have been, and will continue to be, significant economic consequences for the county, individual states, and local communities.
-These costs include lost wages, lower productivity, lost tax revenue, and higher government expenditures.
+Over 2,300 Kentuckians, about fifty-one individuals per 100,000 population, died from a drug overdose in 2022.
+As shown in the map below, Kentucky is among the states in the highest quintile, ranking seventh nationally.
+West Virginia, at 72.4 deaths per 100,000 population, has the highest overdose death rate among the states, but DC is the highest overall (84.8).
+The impact of the opioid epidemic continues to exert significant economic and social consequences on the country, individual states, local communities, and extended families.
+The costs include, but are not limited to, reduced labor force participation, lost wages, lower productivity, lost tax revenue, higher government expenditures, and emotional distress.